MicrosoftDocs/visualstudio-docs/docs/debugger/debug-installed-app-package.md

 1. Under **Installed App Packages**, non-running installed app packages appear under **Not running**, and running apps are under **Running**.
 Select the app you want to debug, or type its name in the search box.

 1. If necessary, change the code type to debug under **Debug this code type**, and select other options.
 Select **Do not launch, but debug my code when it starts** to start debugging when the app starts.
-This is an effective way to debug control paths from [different launch methods](/windows/uwp/xbox-apps/automate-launching-uwp-apps), such as protocol activation with custom parameters.
+Starting debugging when the app launches is an effective way to debug control paths from [different launch methods](/windows/uwp/xbox-apps/automate-launching-uwp-apps), such as protocol activation with custom parameters.

 1. Select **Start**, or if the app is running, select **Attach**.